 The Texas blind snake is a non-venomous snake that is found in the southern United States.
 This species of snake is known to be very shy and reclusive, and they prefer to stay underground or in burrows.
 They are nocturnal creatures and will come out at night to search for food.
 When threatened, they will curl up into a tight ball, making it difficult for predators to attack them.
 The Texas blind snake is also known for its ability to burrow quickly into the ground or under rocks and logs.
 They have an incredibly strong grip which allows them to cling on tightly when trying to escape from potential danger.

-See also What is Tiger Trout Animal
+See also What is Turkey Vulture Animal

 Diet of the Texas Blind Snake